 In his recent BBC interview, King complains that Kubrick’s film was “cold.
 I’m not a cold guy.
 I think one of the things people relate to in my books is this warmth, there’s a reaching out and saying to the reader, ‘I want you to be a part of this.’
 With Kubrick’s The Shining I felt that it was very cold, very, ‘We’re looking at these people, but they’re like ants in an anthill, aren’t they doing interesting things, these little insects.’”
 He also notes that Jack Nicholson’s portrayal of Jack Torrance wasn’t the slowly developing madman that he’d written, but instead someone who was “crazy from the jump.”

 All valid points.
 And in defending King, Salon’s Miller accidentally makes the more interesting point: “The two men represent diametrically opposed approaches to creating narrative art.
 One is an aesthete and the other is a humanist.
 Kubrick was a consummate and famously meticulous stylist; King’s prose is workmanly and his novels can have a shambolic bagginess.”
 Exactly right; King’s great novels work because they put us into the heads of his characters, because they convey psychological as well as external struggles, because their inner monologues can pour forth out of his prose.
 It’s part of what makes him a great writer.
 It’s also why there have been so many lousy films based on Stephen King books — because all of that is lost in the translation.
-And Kubrick would have been a lousy novelist, his meticulous detachment resulting in, we could presume, so pretty turgid and lifeless writing.
+And Kubrick would have been a lousy novelist, his meticulous detachment resulting in, we could presume, some pretty turgid and lifeless writing.
 But luckily, he was a filmmaker, and his gifts as an aesthete are what made him such a singularly fine one.

 This is not to say that the kind of intensely internal storytelling King desired can’t be done onscreen (it can, though not nearly as effectively on the page), but this was not Kubrick’s forte.
 For the record, complaining about a Kubrick film being cold is kinda like complaining about a Scorsese picture being violent or a Tarantino movie having too many bare feet.
 It’s what they do.
 And this was not a new style he sprung on everybody with The Shining; it was his well-established modus operandi, so if King didn’t think he was the right guy for the job, he probably should have voiced his concern earlier on.
 (I’m willing to bet his grave reservations about the film aren’t stopping him from cashing the residual checks.)